Diyago/Tabular-data-generation/README.md

 ## Acknowledgments

 The author would like to thank Open Data Science community [7] for many valuable discussions and educational help in the growing field of machine and deep learning.
-Also, special big thanks to Sber [8] for allowing solving such tasks and providing computational resources.

 ## Citation